xrsrke/xrsrke/README.md

 <!--
 I am interested in particle physics, deep learning, neuroscience, material science, nanoscience, astrophysics and synthetic biology.
 I have designed my curriculum and study from 4:00 AM to 3:00 PM to get the information into my brain.
-Last month, I spent [200 hours](https://i.imgur.com/YNhZBEo.png) studying consistently (365/365).
+Last month, I spent [200 hours](https://i.imgur.com/YNhZBEo.png) (no breaks included) studying consistently (365/365).
  -->

 <!-- **Building from scratch**